jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/antibody_epitopes.md

 these mAbs all clue into a couple “patches” of constrained residues in the RBM.
 80R and B38 both bind to two patches at the direct ACE2 contact interface that are mutationally constrained, centered around residues
 \~Y489 and \~Y505.
+(These two mAbs also seem to have the most contact residues, suggesting they achieve the most “engagement” compared to other mAbs, apparently without sacrificing by engaging lots of mutationally tolerant sites.)
 S230 engages just the \~Y489 patch.
-F26G19 and m396,
-on the other hand, focus on this \~Y505 lobe, and continue to follow two channels of mutational constraint down the “side” of the RBD, toward
-\~N437 and \~G404, respectively.
+F26G19 and m396, on the other hand, focus on this \~Y505 lobe, and continue to follow two channels of mutational constraint down the “side” of the RBD, toward \~N437 and \~G404, respectively.
 These two “modes” of RBM recognition do seem to occupy the major patches of mutational constraint in this region, suggesting refining the approaches of these two types of RBM-directed mAbs might be fruitful.

 The other two antibodies, VHH72 and CR3022, bind epiitopes within the